 Thokki, a 5 y/o Icelandic gelding, had been started the previous year.
 Sarah decided it would be a good training experience for him to get out in the large-horse world and, if he would suppress his energetic tolt, ride a couple of dressage programs.
 He was the only Icelandic there.
 We had a very pleasant surprise!

 “Loose Rain Tolt” a little diversion of whether or not these are dedicated horse people or just don’t have enough sense to come in out of the rain.
 Your call….
-ARVE Error: Mode: lazyload is invalid or not supported.
-Note that you will need the Pro Addon activated for modes other than normal.
-And a […]
+And a souvenir album….

 A documentary record of an early breed evaluation in the USA, held in Wisconsin in 2004.
 It was also an outstanding educational event and can still serve as a model for public outreach.